voelzmo/codex/vault.md

 wrote secret/aws/proto/shield/keys/core
 ```

-And finally you can test that the `proda` received the imported values bye viewing database.
+And finally you can test that the `proda` received the imported values by
+viewing database.

 ```
 $ safe tree